Vocal classes for beginners

 Expressive Delivery: Speaking vs. Singing

-Alexandria taught 18 days ago
+Alexandria taught about 2 months ago

 The tutor and student reviewed foundational singing techniques, focusing on posture, breath control, and vocal placement through practical exercises.
 They discussed the use of practice tools like balance boards and resistance bands, and planned to explore music theatre songs for future lessons, with a follow-up session scheduled for the following week.